inlab-geo/espresso/utils/new_contribution/_template/README.md

 ## How to test your code

+TODO: update the following code after we make it OOP

 ***In order to test your code***, use `contrib` as your working directory and import your contribution in the following ways.